Tomer20/devops-workshop/timer/README.md

 # Timer

-`timer` microservice is using `http://worldtimeapi.org` (thanks!) to get the current time at `continental/capital` in human time and in epoch time.
+`timer` service is using `http://worldtimeapi.org` (thanks!) to get the current time at `continental/capital` in human time and in epoch time.

 The service exposes three endpoints: